 Since about 1997 I have been taking photographs of phone boxes when I travel.
 Why?
 I vaguely recall the thought that if I’m planning to see the world I should make a record of something that is common to all peoples while I’m at it.
 I came up with the idea of ‘communication’.
 Everyone loves to talk.
-I translated that idea into the telephone and would sometimes get friends in the shot by asking them to pretend they were making a call, although I haven’t done that for a while.
+I translated that idea into the telephone and would sometimes get friends in the shot by asking them to pretend they were making a call, although I haven’t done that for a long time.

 Mobile phones were not the ubiquitous, essential item they are today.
 I didn’t own one and I didn’t know anyone who did.
 (It was also about this time that the marketing of bottled water started up.
 To me mobile phones and bottled water have an eternal link.)
 In hindsight I think made a good choice of an artefact to record.
 Due to the development of mobile communications, landlines & their containers may not always be with us and I’d like to think my little photographic record may be useful as a record of the past.